2 Peter 2

 Frauds at church

-Watch out for fraud teachers1Alongside genuine prophets there were some frauds, too.
+Watch out for fraudulent teachers1Alongside genuine prophets there were some frauds too.
 They were a little like the people today teaching heresies.
 Some fake Christian teachers even reject Jesus as our leader.
 It’s not going to end well for them.

 History of God’s punishment4God didn’t give angels a mulligan when they sinned.
 He gave them a swift kick into hell.
 He sentenced them to the prison of darkness.
 They’ll stay there until Judgment Day.

 Living by animal instincts10I’m talking especially about reckless and stubborn people who follow their animal instincts.
 They do whatever feels good at the moment, no matter how bad it is.
 They’ll even insult angels.
 11Angels don’t treat them that way.
-Though angels are stronger, they don’t insult these people even when they have the perfect opportunity: reporting them for slandering the Lord.
+Though angels are stronger, they don’t insult these people even when they have the perfect opportunity to report them for slandering the Lord.

 20If a person escapes from a sinful lifestyle because of our leader and Savior Jesus Christ but they’re drawn back in, they’re worse off than before.
 21That’s the truth.
 They would have been better off if they never learned how to live devoted to God.
 It’s worse to learn about God’s laws and then to reject them and go back to sinning.
 22If that happens, they’re proving a couple of ancient proverbs: